Slevinski/slevinski.github.io/series/university-of-iowa/entries/steve-slevinski-value/handout.md

 it helps research projects succeed.

-## Practical value, clearly named

-This document is about:

-- DMS planning
-- workflow design
-- technical execution
-- repository delivery

-## Recommended framing
+## Best first use cases

-The strongest explanation of Steve's value is:
+The strongest first uses of Steve's work are practical:

-- he solves present-tense workflow problems
-- he helps projects move toward successful delivery
-- he reduces friction in the most difficult middle layer of research data operations
-- he can be used as a practical University resource for this work
+- refresh or refine a DMS Plan so it matches the real workflow
+- clean up the messy middle between project systems and repository delivery
+- help a lab finish difficult documentation, validation, and submission work
+- provide reusable support that more than one research team can use

 ## Closing

-Steve Slevinski should be taken seriously because he brings a rare combination of:

-- DMS understanding
-- workflow design ability
-- technical execution capacity
-- repository delivery focus

-The first reason to engage Steve is the simplest one:
+The first reason to engage Steve is still the simplest one:

-he helps research teams finish hard things that matter.
+he helps research teams finish hard data work that matters.